-A lot of companies have included a BPM software in their IT arsenal during the last years.
+A lot of companies have included a Business Process Management Platform in their IT arsenal during the last years.
 This happened as a result of the vast technology growth, specifically in the Business Processes field.
 It is an extremely useful tool, that focuses on your company’s workflows and can make them cost and time efficient.

 BPM: the Past

 The idea of Business Processes appeared in the early 20th century.
 It was a result of the job scheduling problems.
 During the technology growth and expansion in the mid- to late- 1990s, the business processes creation and management was developed.
 It was a mass of tasks or activities, with a repetitive character, mostly in ERP systems.
+Find 9 reasons to use online task management software.
 In the early 2000’s the modeling tools were developed and evolved to embody rules.
 They also found a way to handle data in a basic level.
 Since 2010 many BPM systems included other methodologies, e.g. Six Sigma.
 They included various features:

 - workflow design and process visualization